A Guide to the Best Vegan Chocolate in 2026 (UK)

 NOMO

-Thanks to NOMO, nobody has to miss out on tasty chocolate ever again!
-This vegan chocolate brand is suitable for people with dairy, egg, gluten and allergies.
+Thanks to NOMO, nobody has to miss out on tasty chocolate ever again.
+This brand is suitable for people with dairy, egg, gluten and allergies.

 These are some of the best vegan chocolates you’ll taste and the flavours just keep expanding.
 Look out for these in shops: